So, you’re looking for a great company to help you with your mobile application.

 That’s bad for you because you could be missing out on great talent.

-That said, Let’s now look at what makes a great RFP.
+That said, let’s look at what makes a great RFP.

 There is no standard format for an RFP document.
-Every company might have it’s own preference but for every kind of document you create, incorporate these basic points in your RFP and you’ll make it easy for the best companies to bid on your project.
+Every company might have its own preference, but in general, incorporate these basic points into your RFP and you’ll make it easy for the best companies to bid on your project.

 It can have various titles.
 Go with what suits your needs best.
 This section should start with providing a short summary of your company, the business problem, the solution you desire to achieve and the proposed project description.